kkrt-labs/ef-tests/README.md

 ## Test execution

-To run the whole test suite, execute `make ef-test` To run a specific test or list of tests, execute `TARGET=regular_expression make ef-test` where regular_expression allows you to filter on the specific tests you want to run.
+To run the whole test suite, execute `make ef-test` To run a specific test or list of tests, execute `cargo test regular_expression` where regular_expression allows you to filter on the specific tests you want to run.

 ## Acknowledgement